Google Pixel 5 vs Pixel 4 vs 4 XL: What's the difference?

 The front camera on both devices is an 8-megapixel sensor with a f/2.0 aperture and fixed focus.

-The Pixel 4 and 4 XL offer features like Night Sight and the ability to capture stars, both of which are expected on the Pixel 5, among some new features.
+The Pixel 4 and 4 XL offer features like Night Sight and the ability to capture stars, both of which are on the Pixel 5, among some new features inlcuding Night Sight in Portrait Mode and Portrait Light.

 Price